 The human body is comprised of a large collection of diverse cell types, each providing a specialized and context-specific function.
-The advent of high-throughput single-cell transcriptomics, has enabled unbiased categorization of diverse developmental and diseased cellular trajectories.
-However, with current genome-wide approaches, little can be done to understand: i) how cells vary through time, ii) how this variance effects cellular decisions and iii) how TFs affect the activity of regulatory elements (trans) and, in turn, how these elements lead to functional expression differences (cis).
+The advent of high-throughput single-cell technologies, has enabled unbiased categorization of diverse developmental and diseased cellular processes.
+However, with current approaches, little can be done to understand: i) how cells vary through time, ii) how this variance effects cellular decisions and iii) how TFs affect the activity of regulatory elements (trans) and, in turn, how these elements lead to functional expression differences (cis).
 Our lab seeks to address these challenges by developing biological tools to measure chromatin dynamics in single-cells.
 Further, we use these tools to study chromatin alterations in adult stem cells across normal, ageing and cancer tissues in effort to uncover new mechanisms of gene regulation and their contribution to disease.

 Developing new technologies